herval/llm_router/README.md

 LLM Router lets you define "routes" - sets of sentences or keywords with similar semantics.
 You can then use these routes to route a user's input to the appropriate LLM (or other model) for a response, leading to faster inference and better results.
 It's a faster and more efficient alternative to using a single LLM for all responses or letting a single LLM choose function calls.

-It can work entirely locally using [sentence_transformers](https://huggingface.co/sentence-transformers) (cheaper but less accurate) or using OpenAI's API.
+It can work entirely locally using [sentence_transformers](https://huggingface.co/sentence-transformers) or using OpenAI's API.

 Important: results WILL vary between openai and the sbert/sentence-transformer model you pick.
 You'll need to experiment to find the best model for your use case, as well as adjusting the threshold for your needs.